Paulanthonyrocks/R1v0.1/.idx/airules.md

 ## Overall guidelines

 - Assume that the user you are assisting is a junior developer.
 Explain concepts clearly and provide context for your suggestions.
+- At the beginning of each chat session, read the `frontend/app/implementation_plan.md` file to understand the current development plan and project goals.
+Also, perform a brief scan of the codebase to get a general sense of the project's structure and current state.
 - Always think through problems step-by-step.
 Break down complex tasks into smaller, manageable parts.

 ## Project context